Strong bounds and exact solutions to the minimum broadcast time problem: Lower bounds

-The generalized Fibonacci numbers are instrumental in the derivation of a lower bound on $\tau(G,S)$, depending on the maximum node degree $d=\max\left\{\deg_G(v): v\in V\right\}$ in $G$.
-The idea behind the bound is that the broadcast time can be no shorter than what is achieved if the following ideal, but not necessarily feasible, criteria are met: Every source transmits the signal to a neighbor node in each of the periods $1,\ldots,d$, and every node $u\in V\setminus S$ transmits the signal to a neighbor node in each of the first $d-1$ periods following the period when $u$ gets informed.
+The generalised Fibonacci numbers are instrumental in the derivation of a lower bound on $\tau(G,S)$, depending on the maximum node degree $d=\max\left\{\deg_G(v): v\in V\right\}$ in $G$.
+The idea behind the bound is that the broadcast time can be no shorter than what is achieved if the following ideal, but not necessarily feasible, criteria are met: Every source transmits the signal to a neighbour node \change at every time \stopchange $1,\ldots,d$, and every node $u\in V\setminus S$ transmits the signal to a neighbour node in each of the first $d-1$ periods following the \change time \stopchange when $u$ gets informed.
 An exception possibly occurs in the last period, as there may be fewer nodes left to be informed than there are nodes available to inform them.

 \begin{proposition}

 \end{proposition} \begin{proof}